 To gain a clearer understanding of the nature of the anomalies detected using entropy, we manually inspected each of the 444 anomalies detected in the Abilene dataset.
 Our manual inspection involved looking at the traffic in each anomalous timebin at the IP flow level, and employed a variety of strategies.
-First, we extracted the top few heavy-hitters in each feature.
-Second, we examined the patterns of port and address usage across the set of anomalous flows; in particular, we checked for either sequentially increasing, sequentially decreasing, or apparently random values (which are relatively easy to spot) in each feature.
-Third, we inspected the sizes of packets involved in the anomaly.
-And last, we looked for specific values of the features, especially ports, involved.
+First, we looked at the top few heavy-hitters in each feature.
+Second, we looked at the patterns of port and address usage across the set of anomalous flows; in particular, we checked for either sequentially increasing, sequentially decreasing, or apparently random values (which are relatively easy to spot) in each feature.
+Third, we looked at the sizes of packets involved in the anomaly.
+And last, we looked at specific values of features, especially ports, involved.